-Examine the root causes of conflict and genocide and measures to foster resettlement and reconciliation in Rwanda and Uganda.
+Understand the root causes of conflict and genocide while examining measures to foster resettlement and reconciliation in Uganda and Rwanda.

-Critically analyze measures that have been put in place to prevent conflict and mitigate its impact.
+- Learn how to critically assess measures to prevent conflict and mitigate its impact.

 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.

 SIT tuition and room and board fees include the following:

 - All accommodations and meals for the full program duration